VeeamHub/veeam-orchestrator/ExtentEnable/README.md

 ## Additional Information

-Need to place vbr-info.csv.template on your Veeam BNR server in a C:\VRO\Scripts\VBR folder.
+Need to place vbr-info.csv.template on your Veeam Orchestrator server in a C:\VRO\Scripts\VBR folder.
 Rename to C:\VRO\Scripts\VBR\vbr-info.csv
 Fill in for your environment - vbrserver,repo